Leen-QM/Blog/week6.md

 ### Steps to build this prototype:

 #### 1. RFID Wristband Integration:
-he core of this system relies on the RFID wristband, which is scanned by an RFID card reader.
+This system relies on the RFID wristband, which is scanned by an RFID card reader.
 Each wristband contains a unique identifier linked to a list of visitors and their prefered language.
 When the wristband is scanned, it triggers the system to recognize the visitor and load their personalized content.

 #### 2. Raspberry Pi Setup:
 I used a Raspberry Pi as the central hub for this prototype.
 The Raspberry Pi communicates with the RFID reader and a small touchscreen display.
 It also serves as the server for hosting the website that contains all the 3D models and audio guides.